unicef/hope-documentation/docs/glossary/terms/payments.md

     - Target Population and Payment Plan is the same object in different phases of its life cycle
     - HouseHold Selection and Payment Record is the same object in different phases of its life cycle

-# Payment Record
+## Payment Record

+Single entry of a <glossary:Payment Plan> containing informations about Household and relative amounts

-# Payment Verification
+## Payment Verification

-# Purchase Order
+## Purchase Order

-# FSP

-Financial Service Providers.
+## Financial Service Provider

 These providers are the ones make the final payments to beneficiaries.

+## Delivery Type

+Deposit to card, transfer or cash

+## Distribution Modality

+Grouping of assistance measurement (currency), delivery type, entitlement formula and FSP

+## Distribution Level